sveltejs/svelte/site/content/guide/00-introduction.md

 Svelte is a tool for building fast web applications.

-It is similar to JavaScript frameworks such as React, Angular, Vue, and Ractive, which all share a goal of making it easy to build slick interactive user interfaces.
+It is similar to JavaScript frameworks such as React and Vue, which share a goal of making it easy to build slick interactive user interfaces.

 But there's a crucial difference: Svelte converts your app into ideal JavaScript at *build time*, rather than interpreting your application code at *run time*.
 This means you don't pay the performance cost of the framework's abstractions, and you don't incur a penalty when your app first loads.